Compare two cars

 Verdict

 SAAB is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Swedish car beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Mercedes Benz being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Mercedes Benz outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
 No mistake, whatever you decide here, but I'd still go for the SAAB.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In any case that's my personal view, built upon all the data available to me.
+What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.